robwatsongtr/spotify-playlist-editor/README.md

 Currently in progress.
-This app allows a spotify user to manipulate playlists and their contents in a straightforward way, allowing moving trakcs between two playlists to be fast and seamless, as that's what it does!
+This app allows a spotify user to manipulate playlists and their contents in a straightforward way, allowing moving tracks between two playlists to be fast and seamless, as that's what it does!